Mobsya/tdm-launcher/README.md

 ## macOS

 The application is implemented in Swift.
 As a command-line program, it can be compiled with the `swiftc` compiler.
-It expects a command `tdm` in the same directory.
+It expects a command `thymio-device-manager` in the same directory.
 This can be bundled as a standard self-contained Mac application in a `.app` directory.

+At startup, the application kills thymio-device-manager if it's already running and discards its lock file if it exists.

 ## Windows